-The Service mode of the MS-60 is intended for use by qualified VIC personnel or Users specifically trained by VIC.
-Under no circumstances should any individual be assigned access to this mode without a thorough knowledge of vacuum systems as well as the MS-60 System.
+The Service Mode of the MS-40 is intended for use by qualified VIC personnel or Users specifically trained by VIC.
+Under no circumstances should any individual be assigned access to this mode without a thorough knowledge of vacuum systems as well as the MS-40 System.
 Use by an unqualified operator may result in damage to the unit and/or personal injury.

-In Service mode, the MS-60 may be operated as a totally manually operated and sequenced leak detector.
-In this mode the vacuum system operates without its normal computer protected safeguards.
+NOTE: In Service Mode the MS-40 may be operated as a totally manually operated and sequenced leak detector.
+In this mode the vacuum system of the unit operates without its normal computer protected safeguards.
 Contamination and/or damage to the unit will occur if the vacuum system is not properly sequenced.
-If in any doubt, operate the various valves and controls that comprise the vacuum system in the same sequence as the MS-60 operates in its standard/fully automatic mode.
+If in any doubt, operate the various valves and controls that comprise the vacuum system in the same sequence as the MS-40 operates in its standard/fully automatic mode.

-To perform many of the service and/or repair procedures described in this chapter, the MS-60 will have to be placed into its Service mode.
-Service Mode is initiated by first opening the front panel of the unit (loosen the two 1/4-turn screws at the top of the panel, then gently lower the door), and then pressing the blue pushbutton (SW1) on the A Board.
+To perform many of the service and/or repair procedures described in this chapter, the MS-40 will have to be placed into its Service Mode.
+To place the unit in Service Mode:

-Once the pushbutton has been pressed, the unit is placed in Service mode and the Service mode indicator is illuminated.
+- 1. Open the rear panel of the unit (loosen the 1/4-turn screw at the top of the panel, then gently lower the door). - 2.
+A circuit board is mounted on the inside of the rear panel.
+On the right side towards the top of the board a black pushbutton is found.
+Press the pushbutton.
+The unit is now in Service Mode and the Service Mode indicator on the unit's front panel is illuminated.